instant CE certificate!

 This exercise helped Douglas gain a clearer picture of his family, his past and potential impact, jogging bits of memory as the information gained from the timeline was discussed.
 Think about your Douglas and his or her sexual abuse secrets.
 Would he or she benefit from utilizing the Timeline Exercise?

-On the next track we will look at the secondary consequences of narrow range of emotions, emotional flooding, emotional numbing and shortened attention span.
+In the next section we will look at the secondary consequences of narrow range of emotions, emotional flooding, emotional numbing and shortened attention span.

 QUESTION 1

 What are three forms of dissociation a sexually abused child may experience?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Table of Contents